psfalak/Food.com-s-Recipe-and-Ratings-Analysis/README.md

 <body>
     <p>For our bivariate analysis, we wanted to get some more insight before we conduct a hypothesis test on our question.
 We decided to look at the propotion of ratings per year.
 We wanted to see if there was a significantly larger amount of ratings in a particular year, as well more of a particular rating in a certain year.
 Let's take a look at our findings.</p>
     <iframe src="assets/Proportion_of_Ratings_per_Year2.html" width=800 height=600 frameBorder=0></iframe>
         <p>It is clear that the number of 5 star ratings is significantly higher than any other rating for every single year!
 Not only that, but we can see the amount of 1 star rating become more apparent as the years go on.
 For example, 2018 had a lot more one star ratings than 2008 did. </p>
     <iframe src="assets/Proportion_of_Ratings_per_Year3.html" width=800 height=600 frameBorder=0></iframe>
+        <p>When we look at the stacked bar chart for this plot, we can more clearly see that the amount of one star ratings has significantly increased as the years went on.
+Not only that, but we can see a significant drop in the number five star ratings from 2015-2016.
+This fact could help us understand our result when we run our hypothesis test to answer our underlining question! </p>
 </body>